Writing Spy Fiction with an Unputdownable Plot

 Give them Action

 Most readers won’t read several chapters of background and character introduction before the story really gets going.
 A lot won’t even read a first page where ‘nothing happens’.
 Page one should include an incident that points clearly to the blockbuster concept.
 For example, The Bourne Identity starts with the amnesic hero being pulled from the sea.
 Straight away the reader is wondering who the hero is and why he has lost his memory.

 This is the hero or heroine of the story.
 The reader of a thriller wants to follow their hero as he makes things happen.
 The heroes of spy novels shouldn’t sit back and watch things happen, they should get out there and make them happen.
 For example, the Jackal in The Day of the Jackal carries out his plan and the reader sees him making the assassination happen.
 See Archetypes to Make your Story Resonate for more on Protagonists.

 3. Make it Realistic

 Spy novels are not realistic.
 No real intelligence agency carries out plots like the ones shown in spy novels.
 But that doesn’t mean the story can dispense with an illusion of reality.
 Make sure there are no coincidences.
 Make sure there are logical reasons, however outlandish, why the events in the book happen.
 Eliminate all loose ends and plot holes.
 All these things take the reader out of the page-turning zone.

 4. Give them Action

-Because our aim is to keep the reader turning the pages and there’s an instinct to stop reading at the end of a chapter we have to make sure the reader can’t bear to put the book down but feels compelled to read on.
+Because our aim is to keep the reader turning the pages and there’s an instinct to stop reading at the end of a chapter, we have to make sure the reader can’t bear to put the book down but feels compelled to read on.
 We do that by ending each chapter just as an ‘exciting bit’ is about to happen.
-Cliffhangers are easy to arrange once you think like this, when you’re developing the plot just make sure you make a note of the cliffhanger you are going to end it on.
+Cliffhangers are easy to arrange once you think like this, when you’re developing the plot just make sure you make a note of the cliffhanger you are going to end each chapter on.